Erik Bosgraaf: Ensemble Cordevento

 In 2005 Bosgraaf, guitarist Izhar Elias and Italian harpsichord player Alessandro Pianu founded the ensemble Cordevento.
 The trio at first focused mainly on 17th-century music, then, under the same name Cordevento, the ensemble from 2008 also works as a small baroque orchestra in single strength.
 In this broad formation the ensemble mainly aims at 18th-century repertoire.
 The first CD, featuring recorder concertos by Antonio Vivaldi, was released in 2009.
 A CD featuring recorder transcriptions of concertos by Johann Sebastian Bach was released in 2011, and an album title La Monarcha was released in 2012.

 As a soloist with orchestras

 Beside his activities in chamber music Bosgraaf frequents the orchestral stage with symphony and chamber orchestras.
 He has worked with the Dallas Symphony Orchestra (Jaap van Zweden), Netherlands Kamerorkest (Gordan Nikolić), Residentie Orchestra (Reinbert de Leeuw), Holland Symfonia (Otto Tausk), The North-Netherlands Orchestra (Johannes Leertouwer), Dutch Radio Chamber Philharmonic, (Thierry Fischer Andreas Delfs) and Sinfonia Rotterdam (Alessandro Crudele).
 He often plays a mixture of early and more recent music with these orchestras.
 He has also performed with The Royal Wind Music.
 Bosgraaf made a transcription of Pierre Boulez' Dialogue de l'ombre double which was authorized by the composer.
 It was released in 2015.

+From 2024 Erik Bosgraaf is Artistic Director of the London International Festival of Early Music, most influential festival of its sort in Great Britain.